-The CONSULTATNT will evaluate alternatives for constructability and the ability to maintain traffic during construction according to the PD&E Manual.
+The CONSULTANT will evaluate alternatives for constructability and the ability to maintain traffic during construction according to Part 2, Chapter 3 of the PD&E Manual.
 The CONSULTANT will include the estimated cost to maintain traffic in the construction cost estimate for the Project alternative.